-It is a requirement that you have (i) a degree (FHEQ Level 6 / SCQF Level 9), conferred by a UK university or other recognised degree-awarding body; (ii) access to a setting related to healthcare; spoken and written English of an adequate standard for postgraduate study.
+It is a requirement that you have: a degree (FHEQ Level 6 / SCQF Level 9), conferred by a UK university or other recognised degree-awarding body; access to a setting related to healthcare; spoken and written English of an adequate standard for postgraduate study.
 If English is not your first language, we recommend that you will need a minimum overall score of 6 and minimum score of 5.5 in each of the four components: reading, writing, speaking and listening under the International English Language Testing System (IELTS).

 Months of entry

 October, April, February

 This qualification will help you develop knowledge, understanding and skills important to improving the quality of healthcare in your local setting, whatever your role.
 You'll investigate the theory and practice of healthcare improvement, exploring what healthcare improvement means and how it can be achieved through leadership, change agency, collaboration and partnership and the field of improvement science - situating these core themes within a global context and investigating their impact on local practice.
 Throughout your studies you will apply your learning to the context of your own health improvement environment.